 NOW()value as the calling statement.
 However, this is not true of stored procedures.

-Deterministic UDFs must be applied on the slaves.
+Deterministic loadable functions must be applied on the replicas.

 All changes can be replicated.
 This is the safest form of replication.Note